New AfDB president must champion quality adaptation finance

 For Africa, adaptation is not just an environmental necessity.
 It is a fundamental lifeline.
 It’s a necessity to facilitate inclusive growth and a climate-resilient development trajectory aligned with the African Union’s Agenda 2063.

-Under its 2021-2025 Action Plan, the Bank has pledged to allocate at least 50% of its annual climate finance to adaptation interventions in climate-sensitive sectors, bringing it on par with its allocation to mitigation finance.
+The Bank has pledged to allocate at least 50% of its annual climate finance to adaptation interventions in climate-sensitive sectors, bringing it on par with its allocation to mitigation finance.

 Looking ahead: urgent need to safeguard and advance adaptation finance gains